onceupon/Bash-Oneliner/README.md

 if [[ "$c" == "read" ]]; then outputdir="seq"; else outputdir="write" ; fi

 # Test if myfile contains the string 'test':
-if grep -q hello myfile; then …
+if grep -q hello myfile; then echo -e "file contains the string!" ; fi

 # Test if mydir is a directory, change to it and do other stuff:
 if cd mydir; then